danushpravin/Design-for-Visual-Systems-Lab/Lab-2-Colour-and-Perception/readme.md

 ```
 ![image](https://github.com/user-attachments/assets/e5f83fe8-ad96-48f0-af3f-2c16996c22a1)

+Hue (H): This shows the color itself, like red, blue, or green.
+Saturation (S): This shows how strong or faded the color is.
+High saturation means the color is bright and pure; low saturation means the color is dull.
+Value (V): This shows how bright or dark the color is.
+A high value means bright, and low means dark.

 ## Task 13: Map RGB image to XYZ space

 Now the final task is to map the rgb image to xyz space.
 The function format is the same as all the previous functions.